KarolS/millfork/docs/abi/undefined-behaviour.md

 * on ROM-based platforms: writing to arrays

-* on ROM-based platforms: using global variables with an initial value
+* on ROM-based platforms: using global variables with an initial value (they will not be initialized!)

 * violating the [safe assembly rules](../lang/assembly.md)